Looking for some basement ideas for a basement extension?

-A basement redesign not only adds to your living space (and therefore also adds to the value of your home), but we think it’s a pretty good opportunity to realise that dream space you’ve always wanted but have never been able to quite justify – a cinema room, ‘man cave’, home gym, laundry room or maybe a stylish home bar complete with bespoke neon sign and dance floor?
+A basement redesign not only adds to your living space (and therefore also adds to the value of your home), but we think it's a pretty good opportunity to realise that dream space you've always wanted but have never been able to quite justify – a cinema room, 'man cave', home gym, laundry room or maybe a stylish home bar complete with dance floor?

-And to avoid the space being too dark and dull, create a big enough light well (hello courtyard garden) and install floor-to-ceiling glass doors and windows to flood the downstairs with natural light and turn it into a second ground floor.
+And to avoid the space being too dark and dull, create a big enough light well (hello courtyard garden) and install floor-to-ceiling Crittall doors to flood the downstairs with natural light and turn it into a second ground floor.

 The architecture in this basement is predominantly crisp and precise, but it’s softened with rugged elements such as the cast-iron columns – painstakingly stripped of 20 layers of paint – exposed brick walls, original joists and the birch ply floor.

 2. Sunken lounge area